wragge/dfat-documents-web/_volumes/volume-20-australia-and-the-indonesian-incorporation-of-portuguese-timor-1974-1976/15-submission-to-willesee.md

 ---
+doc_date: '1974-07-16'
+doc_num: 15
+doc_order: 15
+naa_refs:
+- naa_barcode: 550913
+  naa_control_symbol: 3038/10/1 PART 7
+  naa_series: A1838
+  reference: '[NAA: A1838, 3038110/1, vii]'
-title: "15 Submission to Willesee"
+title: Submission to Willesee
-volume: "Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974-1976"
+vol_full_title: 'Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974–1976'
-doc_id: 7854
 vol_id: 20
+vol_title: 'Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974-1976'
 ---

-# 15 Submission to Willesee

 Canberra, 16 [July] 1974

 CONFIDENTIAL

  **Portuguese Timor: Visit to Australia of Ramos Horta**

 Mr Ramos Horta, a leader of the Timorese Social Democratic Association (ASDT), arrived in Canberra on Tuesday evening, 16 July.